 I push my way right through the crowd.

 I stroll into the office tower.

 And while I dread returning to my cube

 I still find comfort in the routine.

 Have you ever taken public transit to work on a regular basis?
 How do you think it compares to commuting by car?
 I’ve done both, and they each have their ups and downs.
-Which do you prefer?
+Which kind of commute do you prefer?
 Let me know in the comment section.